eliocapelati/thinkific/README.md

 If applicable, please provide us with the necessary instructions to run your solution.

 ### What did you not include in your solution that you want us to know about?

+- Full Oauth2 support
+- unit tests
-Full text search tool like Elasticsearch for a better search support in API.
+- Full text search tool like Elasticsearch for a better search support in API.

 ### Other information about your submission that you feel it's important that we know if applicable.